-- A completed application.
-A $30 nonrefundable application fee.
+- A $30 nonrefundable application fee.

 - Official transcripts from all colleges and universities attended, regardless of grade point average earned or number of credits completed.

 - Official high school transcripts will be required if transfer credits are less than 24 semester hours.

 Concealment of previous course work completed at a college or university, whether intentional or not, is cause for cancellation of admission and registration.

 Applications must be returned to:

-Office of Admission, Jacksonville
+Office of Admission, Jacksonville University

 2800 University Boulevard North